Do the Digit Insurance

 2. Hero Pose

-Hero pose is a wonderful meditation pose and a great alternative to the Lotus pose.
-This energises your tired legs and stretches your feet, ankles and knees.
+Hero pose is a wonderful meditation pose and a great alternative to the lotus pose.
+This energises your tired legs and stretches your feet, ankles, and knees.
 Moreover, you can practise this pose with one leg at a time.
-In that case, you can fold one leg and stretch the other in front of you before forming a full posture.
+In that case, you can fold one leg and stretch the other before forming an entire posture.
 Additionally, if your ankles are stiff, you can place a cushion underneath to reduce the stretch.

-How to Do Hero Pose:
+How to Do Hero Pose?

 Step 1: Start by kneeling comfortably on the floor.